simonhw/beekeeping/README.md

 ![About Us screenshot](assets/images/readme/section-about-us.PNG)

-- A section briefly describes the role honey bees play in the environment and the challenges currently faced by them.
+- A second section briefly describes the role honey bees play in the environment and the challenges currently faced by them.
 This section ends with a call-to-action of sorts and places at the front of the user's mind the idea that becoming a beekeeper is a noble and worthwhile pursuit.
 A closeup image of a bee collecting nectar from a flower is nestled between the two paragraphs of this section.
 Its bright colours and focus on the bee itself should evoke thoughts about the beauty and importance of the honey bee in nature while also making the user think about its fragility as a small creature worthy of our care.

 ![About Bees screenshot](assets/images/readme/section-about-bees.PNG)

 - A third and final section consists of two sets of short descriptive sentences and associated images and headings.
 These two sections invite the user to either navigate to the Courses page to learn more about the beekeeping courses, or to visit the Shop page to purchase honey.
-The images are the links, and when viewed on mobiles and tablets, the final sentence says "*Tap the image to learn more*", while on desktops it says "*Click the image the learn more*".
+The images are the links, and when viewed on mobiles and tablets, the final sentence says "*Tap the image to learn more*", while on desktops it says "*Click the image to learn more*".
 This was achieved with the use of spans.
 - At the bottom of this page and the two other main pages, a call-to-action link takes the user directly to the Form page to register for a beekeeping course.
 This link allows a returning user to navigate directly to the registration form without having to click other links to get there.
-The yellow colour was chosen to draw attention to the user that it is something distinct from other content on this page.
+The yellow colour was chosen to draw attention to the user and signify that it is something distinct from other content on this page.

 ![Short Descriptions screenshot](assets/images/readme/section-short-descriptions-call-to-action.PNG)

 #### The Courses page
 - The first section lists the two different levels of courses offered.
 Beginner courses are listed first with information on the duration and times the courses start.
 An overview of the structure of the courses follows with distinct boxes listing upcoming courses.
 The most recent sold out courses at each level are still shown on this page to convey to the user that there is already interest and that they should not delay in booking their place.
 The Intermediate course information is presented next with the same structure as described above.
-These sections will be updated as time goes on to keep user up to date with availibility.
+These sections will be updated as time goes on to keep users up to date with availibility.

 ![Upcoming Courses screenshot](assets/images/readme/section-courses.PNG)

 - A second section aims to convince the undecided user that they should register their interest in an upcoming course.
-Four reasons to become a beekeeper are listed with accompanying imagery chosen to invoke thoughts of fun, relaxation, peacefulness, and enjoyment.
+Four reasons to become a beekeeper are listed with accompanying imagery chosen to evoke thoughts of fun, relaxation, peacefulness, and enjoyment.
 - A final paragraph reminds the user that becoming a beekeeper requires time and effort but reassures them that it is a worthwhile endeavour.

 ![Why Become a Beekeeper screenshot](assets/images/readme/section-why.PNG)

 #### The Shop page
 - An introductory paragraph informs the user of the payment process for products on this page as well as delivery terms and discounts for course graduates.
-A contact number and email are listed distinct from each other below the paragraph to offer the returning user quick access should they desire to contact the owners.
+A contact number and email are listed, distinct from each other, below the paragraph to offer the returning user quick access should they desire to contact the owners.

 ![Shop screenshot](assets/images/readme/section-shop.PNG)

-- Boxes show the available products and short descriptions with accompanying imagery.
+- Boxes show the available products with short descriptions and an accompanying image.
 These boxes will be displayed in single or multiple columns based on the screen width of the user.

 ![Products screenshot](assets/images/readme/section-products.PNG)